-- Enables us to build on what we are already doing in a flexible and innovative way is relevant to pupils, connecting with their interests and experiences - encourages pupils to investigate and think critically about issues of current interest, using problem solving, reasoning and evaluation skills - relates to pupils' abilities and backgrounds - provides comprehensive, unbiased and correct information - provides pupils with opportunities to discuss and address real-life issues, and to see that they can participate in activities that make a difference in the school and the wider community.
+- Enables us to build on what we are already doing in a flexible and innovative way that is relevant to pupils, connecting with their interests and experiences - Encourages pupils to investigate and think critically about issues of current interest, using problem solving, reasoning and evaluation skills - Relates to pupils' abilities and backgrounds - Provides comprehensive, unbiased and correct information

+• Provides pupils with opportunities to discuss and address real-life issues, and to see that they can participate in activities that make a difference in the school and the wider community.

-Through the teaching of PSHE:
+The teaching of PSHE, RSE and Citizenship will:

-- allows the exploration of many issues, especially those related to being a responsible adult and preparing pupils in a safe and supportive atmosphere for life after school - allow pupils to gain the self-confidence and self-esteem to make informed decisions in all aspects of their lives - provide a safe environment for the discussion of sensitive, controversial and challenging social and moral issues, and to help pupils to make sense of them in the context of their own life experiences.
+- Allow the exploration of many issues, especially those related to being a responsible adult and preparing pupils in a safe and supportive atmosphere for life after school - Allow pupils to gain the self-confidence and self-esteem to make informed decisions in all aspects of their lives - Provide a safe environment for the discussion of sensitive, controversial and challenging social and moral issues, and to help pupils to make sense of them in the context of their own life experiences - Involve pupils positively, encouraging participation in school and community life - Encourage pupils to become well informed, responsible citizens of a future world, being both assertive and tolerant, and having the ability to question their own and others beliefs and values - · Promote positive behaviour, equal opportunities, respect and responsibility - Provide a focus for celebrating and publicising school activities.